-- A thesis is required to complete MDM, MDS, MNET-thesis and PHD programs at CSIT, and will be prepared individually under the supervision of a CSIT faculty member. - Theses can have multiple supervisors and at least one of them must be from CSIT. - Graduate students are recommended to attend at least one thesis defence by another student (preferably in CSIT, or another school/department at Carleton) prior to theirs, so they are familiar with the format and procedure. - According to university regulations, attending a defence requires permission of the student who is defending.
-Any question from the audience must be submitted to the chair of the examination committee in advance. - Students are not permitted to attend other students' proposal defence or qualifying exams. - PhD and Master's theses must follow specific guidelines and a standard template. - The template will be available through the University website and the Graduate Administrator, and will include common structure, format, etc. - Abstract, Tables, Intro, Related Work, Conclusion, References, Appendices, etc. - Page margins, paragraph formatting, font size, etc. - The guidelines include instructions on the content of common chapters, and what is commonly expected.
-They will be reviewed through regular workshops and made available to students. - o http://gradstudents.carleton.ca/thesis-requirements - We specify that a thesis should meet the following requirements: - Level of English: Should convey the technical contents well to a broad audience - Introduction: Should include a specific problem statement - State of the art/Gap analysis: Present an argument which shows conclusively that this work is needed and hasn't been done before - The main part of the thesis should clearly show major original contributions to the knowledge in the thesis field - It is important that all students are aware of the university's Academic Integrity policy regarding use of generative Artificial Intelligence.
-Currently, no use of generative AI is permitted.
+- A thesis is required to complete MASc and PhD programs at CSIT, and will be prepared individually under the supervision of a CSIT faculty member. - Theses can have multiple supervisors and at least one of them must be from CSIT. - All thesis exams are to be held in person, except in very rare exceptional cases.
+The external examiner may attend remotely, but all other members should be in person.
+If the final defense exam is to be held remotely, permission of the ADGS as well as Graduate Studies must be granted. - CSIT graduate exams are, by default, open to observers.
+A master's exam will be open to silent observers.
+The PhD Qualifying exams will be open to observers but not advertised widely, and all observers must remain silent.
+Proposals and final defense exams will be open and advertised to CSIT students to attend.
+The supervisor and student can together agree to close all or part of these exams by notifying the ADGS and graduate administrator.
+If the exam is to be closed to observers, give the graduate administrator at least one week notice.
+Otherwise, the graduate administrator will inform other graduate students of the exam taking place, and those students or other faculty may attend the presentation and to witness questions.
+Observers may not ask questions.
+Reasons for closing the exam include for example intellectual property concerns or accommodations required by the Paul Menton Centre. - Graduate students are recommended to attend at least one thesis defence by another student (preferably in CSIT, or another school/department at Carleton) prior to theirs, so they are familiar with the format and procedure. - According to university regulations, attending a defence requires permission of the student who is defending.
+Any questions from the audience must be submitted to the chair of the examination committee in advance of the defence. - PhD and Master's theses must follow specific guidelines and a standard template. - The template will be available through the University website and the Graduate Administrator, and will include common structure, format, etc. - Abstract, Tables, Intro, Related Work, Conclusion, References, Appendices, etc. - Page margins, paragraph formatting, font size, etc.

+- The guidelines include instructions on the content of common chapters, and what is commonly expected.
+They will be reviewed through regular workshops and made available to students. - o http://gradstudents.carleton.ca/thesis-requirements - o We specify that a thesis should meet the following requirements: - Level of English: Should convey the technical contents well to a broad audience - Introduction: Should include a specific problem statement - State of the art/Gap analysis: Present an argument which shows conclusively that this work is needed and hasn't been done before - The main part of the thesis should clearly show major original contributions to the knowledge in the thesis field

-3.2 Master's Thesis (MDM/MDS/MNET)
+3.2 Master's Thesis